William F. Roemer Jr.: Career highlights

 William F. Roemer Jr. then joined the FBI in 1950 and served there for 30 years before retiring in 1980.

 When J. Edgar Hoover created the Bureau's "Top Hoodlum Program" in 1957, Roemer was personally selected for the task.
 The program consisted of surveillance of organized crime figures.
 Roemer developed (or tried to develop, "flip") several mob informants.
 Richard Cain, a disgraced former cop turned mafioso, was one of those.
 With his efforts, he helped the Feds put away Outfit bosses like Sam "Teets" Bataglia and Felix "Milwaukee Phil" Alderisio within a year of their rise to leadership.
 Roemer also tried over a period of time to "flip" Outfit "hitman" Charles "Chuckie" Nicoletti, to no avail.
 Roemer was indirectly related to the death of William "Action" Jackson who was the victim of a grisly gangland murder after Roemer was observed trying to make Jackson an informant and the Chicago Outfit suspected him of snitching.

-Roemer relocated to Arizona and was assigned to Joe Bonanno, and helped the FBI convict him.
-Roemer mentions how he had to go through Bonanno's trash to obtain torn pieces of paper written by Bonanno outlining his daily agenda and having to wiretap the different phone booths Bonanno used to relay his messages.

 Retirement and later life

 During retirement Roemer was an Arizona neighbor with New York City mobster Joe Bonanno.
-In the 1996 HBO movie Sugartime Roemer appears as a CIA agent who recruits Sam Giancana to assist the US in killing Fidel Castro.
+In the 1996 HBO movie Sugartime Roemer appears as a CIA agent who recruits Sam Giancana to assist the U.S. in killing Fidel Castro.
 That is artistic license because Roemer worked for the FBI, not the CIA, and that is not how the CIA recruited the Mafia.
 The movie Sugartime is based on Roemer's 1989 book, Man Against the Mob.

-On June 14, 1996, two days before his 70th birthday, William F. Roemer Jr. died of natural causes at his home in Tucson, Arizona.
+He was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
+On June 14, 1996, William F. Roemer Jr. died, aged 69, of natural causes at his home in Tucson, Arizona.

 He was cremated in Arizona.
 A plaque in his honor is located at the Cedar Grove Cemetery, St. Joseph County, Indiana.

-Family

-Roemer was uncle to Tim Roemer, an American diplomat and politician.